TDR Program Background

 Countywide TDR Bank

-On September 14, 2010, the Summit Board of County Commissioners (BOCC) approved the establishment of a Countywide TDR Bank with separate accounts for the Lower Blue, Snake River, Tenmile and Upper Blue Basins, to provide a more uniform framework for the transfer of development rights within the county.
-The Countywide TDR Bank was established, separately from the Joint Upper Blue TDR Bank, to provide a known location where owners of Sending Area properties throughout all areas of the county could go to sell development rights and where owners of Receiving Area parcels could go to purchase development rights, to be used within any of the county’s four basins.
-The County is authorized to issue Certificates of Development Rights to third parties for use on approved TDR Receiving Sites through the Countywide TDR Bank.
-The value of a development right sold by the Countywide TDR Bank is determined as follows:
+On September 14, 2010, the Summit Board of County Commissioners (BOCC) approved the establishment of a Countywide TDR Bank with separate accounts for the Lower Blue, Snake River, Tenmile and Upper Blue Basins, to provide a more uniform framework for the transfer of development rights within unincorporated Summit County.
+The Countywide TDR Bank was established, separately from the Joint Upper Blue TDR Bank, to provide a known location where owners of sending area properties throughout all areas of the unincorporated county could go to sell development rights and where owners of receiving area parcels could go to purchase development rights, to be used within any of the County’s four basins.
+The County is authorized to issue Certificates of Development Rights to third parties for use on approved TDR receiving sites through the Countywide TDR Bank.

 - Lower Blue Basin Account: No set value has been established for development rights sold from the Lower Blue Basin account.
 The value of development rights sold by the Lower Blue Basin account is determined by the County on a case-by-case basis and is the fair market value of a development right.